Introduction

 Behavioral model

-The model starts with the solutions category in the center because the main reason for having leaders is to get results, and solutions are how we achieve that.
+The model starts with the solutions category in the center, because the main reason for having leaders is to get results, and solutions are how we achieve that.

 Each solution works in a context, and that context constantly changes.
 Some of these changes make the solution less effective or even irrelevant.
-As a result, it doesn’t matter how well the solution is designed, we need to constantly adapt it to its environment.
+As a result, no matter how well the solution is designed, we need to constantly adapt it to its environment.
 That’s why the adaptation category is the second ring in the diagram, surrounding solutions.

 The next ring is the people category, because we need more power for designing and adapting solutions, to safeguard them, to make ourselves more resilient, and to move faster.